NoahCross44/Hound-Sniffer/README.md

 # How To Run the script
 Run the tool by executing the following command:
-1. python3 hound_sniffer.py
+1. navigate to hound_sniffer.py directory
+2. run 'python3 hound_sniffer.py'
-2. Follow the on-screen prompts
+3. Follow the on-screen prompts

 # License
 This tool is licensed under the MIT License.
 See the LICENSE file for details.